OpenKnowledgeMaps/Headstart/doc/server_config.md

   * Under Ubuntu 18.04 the installation of major language character sets for chromium is recommended with `apt-get install -y fonts-ipafont-gothic fonts-wqy-zenhei fonts-thai-tlwg fonts-kacst fonts-freefont-ttf --no-install-recommends`
   * depending on the environment a separate node-installation with puppeteer is required, that has execution rights for the webserver/www-data user

+If you want to use the Hypothes.is annotation tool, make sure to correctly check out submodules; otherwise the PDF modal will result in a 404 error.
+You can do so by running `git submodule update --init --recursive`

 ## Configuration

 Set the following variables in php.ini: